-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 A: My relationship to the president goes back quite a while.
 I met him when he was a United States’ senator in Boston.
 I know that his priorities and my priorities are about the working people.
 Lots of conversations about the pandemic, lots of conversations about getting the economy back on track, getting workers protected, workers’ rights protected and moving forward.

-Q: Union popularity is at a 30 year high.
+Q: Union popularity is at a 30-year high.
 Are unions important and why do you think they have a bad rap in so many parts of the country?

 A: I feel unions are important because they built the middle class, and they can preserve the middle class.